 Carly’s Pinteresting Strategies: Carly’s course on how to pin is very helpful when you are starting out.
 It makes you understand what Pinterest is about, and her strategy is very useful when you are familiarizing yourself with Pinterest.
 Carly has just updated her exceptional course and has given all my readers a lifetime $5 discount.
 Make sure you use the code PINNING5 at checkout!

-Scrivs’ Blog Simple Framework: With 9 active courses, and more in the making, this is the only course you need if you want to make money blogging.
+Scrivs’ Blog Simple Framework: With 13 active courses, this is the only investment you’ll need if you want to make money blogging.
 There isn’t one single course in the Blog Simple Framework that helped me above others, but it’s the combination of all the strategies that laid the perfect foundations to create my own successful six-figure blog (from tips on content creations to the Pinterest course, from SEO to affiliate marketing).
-If you are ready to make money doing what you love this is the place to be!
+If you are ready to make money doing what you love, start by watching this free 6-figure blogging master workshop!
 Note: this course isn’t cheap, but if you are serious about your blogging journey, and apply what Scrivs teaches, you will make your money back in no time.

 Mike’s Stupid Simple SEO: I can’t recommend Mike’s course enough.
 I am so happy I decided to invest in it!
 It’s full of helpful step-by-step videos and he teaches something as complicated as SEO in a very straightforward way!
 He clearly knows what he is talking about.
 This course is perfect for anyone serious about improving their organic traffic and I especially love the way Mike approaches keyword research (with an eye on your competitors).